Proving Circuit Functional Equivalence in Zero Knowledge: A Blueprint for Privacy-Preserving Property Checking

 If the protocol is modified to treat $\Phi$ as a private input, which is consistent with the claimed application of secret program safety, it faces a critical soundness vulnerability.
 Because the verifier has no knowledge of the problem statement, it cannot ensure that $\Phi$ faithfully represents the semantics of the program being verified.
 For instance, a malicious prover could trivially append contradictory clauses (e.g., $(x) \land (\neg x)$) to a satisfiable formula.
 While the prover can still demonstrate "knowledge of a refutation proof", the proof is vacuous as it no longer correlates with the property of the original secret program.

 Consequently, ZKUNSAT is trapped in a dilemma: in the original public formula setting, it is challenged by direct SAT solving; in a potential private formula setting, it loses its soundness due to the absence of a semantic correspondence check.
 To address this issue, our proposed protocol introduces a partially secret formula setting, which bridges the construction of ZKUNSAT and practical verification problems.
+Furthermore, the follow-up works~\cite{luick2024zksmt,karthikeyan2025towards} in this research line did not explicitly discuss the secrecy of the formula, and the dilemma still exists.